 Skip to Main Content

-The category of review and the forms to be used are dependent on the nature of the research.
+There is a single Initial Submission entry.
+The category of review is dependent on the nature of the research.
 The subject population, risk level, and degree of confidentiality are factored in determining the review type.

-Select the review category that best fits the research design.
-Use the Human Subject Decision Charts from the Department of Health and Human Services website for guidance related to determination of Exempt (level 1) and Expedited (levels 2) review categories.
+Use the Human Subject Decision Charts from the Department of Health and Human Services website for insight related to determination of review categories.

 Please note that the Miami University IRB has final authority to determine the review level assignment in accordance with local considerations.

-Exempt (level 1) Research correlates to activities listed in one of the "exempt" categories in the federal regulations (45 CFR 46).
-Exempt (level 1) Applications are reviewed and approved by a representative of the REI staff: either an IRB administrator or an IRB member.
+Exempt Research correlates to activities listed in one of the "exempt" categories in the federal regulations (45 CFR 46).
+Exemptions are reviewed by a representative of the REI staff: either an IRB administrator or an IRB member.
 Ethical principles such as voluntary participation, adequate consent, and appropriate confidentiality are assessed for adherence to the Belmont Principles during the reviews.
 Modifications and amendments must be reviewed before implementation.

 Collecting New Data